jonesmm9/ISA616-Project2/README.md

 ## Files in our Project

 1.	.gitignore: a git file that ignores our data files when uploading to GitHub.
 This keeps our data privately on our computers as opposed to being publicly accessible
-2. Final_Dashboard: Our Rmd and html file containing our final dashboard along with our project statements, questions, and our final graphs and tables
+2. Dashboard_Template: Our Rmd and html file containing our final dashboard along with our project statements, questions, and our final graphs and tables
 3.	final_df.csv: our cleaned dataset in a CSV format
 4. FSB_BI_Survey_2019_2021.rds: The original data file we were provided
 5. Project2: Our Rmd and html containing how we cleaned our data for use in our Dashboard